s-tikhomirov/ln-jamming-simulator/architecture.md

 However, as looped payments are allowed by the protocol (citation needed) and make jamming more effective, we use them in simulations.

 To recap, when constructing routes for the current jam batch, we iterate through the following nested loops:
-1. for the number N of target hops in route from some maximum (think 10) decreasing to 1;
+1. for the number N of target hops in each route from some maximum (think 10) decreasing to 1;
 2. for an N-sized subset of yet unjammed target hops;
-3. for a permutation of this subset - find a route that includes these hops in these order, and jam it.
+3. for a permutation of this subset;
+4. find a route that includes these hops in this order, and jam it;
+5. Exclude the newly jammed hop from the list of yet unjammed hops, and repeat.

 Even though the number of all permutations of all subsets of target hops is huge, we don't need to traverse them all.
 In fact, we only need to traverse about as many routes as there are target hops.
-After jamming another route, by the "no-slots" error message, we exclude one target hop from the list of unjammed hops.
+After jamming each route, we exclude one target hop from the list of unjammed hops.
 (Other hops along the route may be jammed at this point too, if they all share the same number of slots, but we can't be sure without getting an error message from them.)
+Therefore, the number of path-finding operations is roughly proportional to the number of target hops (think a few thousand for the most-connected node).